Application Settings Overview

 The Application Settings feature of Windows Forms makes it easy to create, store, and maintain custom application and user preferences on the client computer.
 With Windows Forms application settings, you can store not only application data such as database connection strings, but also user-specific data, such as user application preferences.
 Using Visual Studio or custom managed code, you can create new settings, read them from and write them to disk, bind them to properties on your forms, and validate settings data prior to loading and saving.

 Application settings enables developers to save state in their application using very little custom code, and is a replacement for dynamic properties in previous versions of the .NET Framework.
 Application settings contains many improvements over dynamic properties, which are read-only, late-bound, and require more custom programming.
-The dynamic property classes have been retained in .NET Framework version 2.0, but they are just shell classes that thinly wrap the application settings classes.
+The dynamic property classes have been retained in .NET Framework 2.0, but they are just shell classes that thinly wrap the application settings classes.

 What Are Application Settings?